PhotoBiz, LLC Logo

 “Senior Photography in Asheville, NC”

-This automatically becomes your page’s H1 tag, which helps with SEO.
+This automatically becomes your page’s H1 tag, which is important for SEO.

 To edit the title:

-• Add or update the Title Block at the top of the page.
-You should only use one H1 tag per page.
+• Add or update the TITLE BLOCK at the top of the page.
+The Title Block automatically assigns an H1 tag to the text inside it.

-• Include your service type and location if applicable.
+• Include your service type and location when applicable.

 STEP FOUR